eteeselink/dwsfh/README.md

 Troubleshooting:
 * You might need to `sudo` that, not sure.
 * If you're on Windows and it doesn't work, your Git directory might not be on the system PATH.
+The `.cmd` just calls the `.sh` so you have to have sh (which comes with Git)
-*
+* Try fiddling with firewalls if the server starts but you can't reach it.
+I'm sure the internet is very trustworthy today.